 The Fed has an inflation target of 2 percent per year.
 That's the core inflation rate, which leaves out volatile oil prices and gas prices.
 They move up and down rapidly depending on commodities trading.
 That affects the price of food that trucks transport long distances.
 For this reason, the CPI also removes food prices from the core inflation rate.

 If the core inflation rate exceeds 2 percent, the Fed will raise the fed funds rate.
-It will use its other monetary policy tools to tighten the money supply, and lower prices again.
+It will use its other monetary policy tools to tighten the money supply and lower prices again.
 Some experts say that the Fed's interventions to lessen the recession will cause hyperinflation.
 That is not a real threat since most of the funds the Fed pumped into the banking system sits in bank reserves.
-It has not gone into circulation, and therefore cannot cause hyperinflation.
+It has not gone into circulation, so it cannot cause hyperinflation.
 If the banks start to lend too much, the Fed can quickly raise its reserve requirement and lower the money supply.

 Despite the rarity of hyperinflation, many people are still worried about it.
 So, if it were to happen, what should you do?
 There are three ways you can protect yourself from any kind of inflation.
 Sound financial habits would help you survive hyperinflation.

 Second, keep your passport current.
 You'll need it if hyperinflation in your country makes your standard of living intolerable.